Twitter changes hacked content rules after Biden story furor

 Twitter initially responded by banning users from sharing links to the article in tweets and direct messages because it violated the company’s policy prohibiting hacked content.
 But it didn’t alert users about why they couldn’t share the link until hours later.

-Twitter CEO Jack Dorsey tweeted that it was “unacceptable” the company hadn't provided more context around its action.
+Dorsey had first tweeted that it was “unacceptable” the company hadn't provided more context around its action.
 A little over 24 hours later, Gadde announced the company was making changes after receiving “significant feedback (from critical to supportive)" about how it enforced the policy.

+The company said the link to the New York Post story will still be blocked under a policy prohibiting sharing personal information.
+However, users were widely sharing the story on Friday and it wasn’t clear why they were able to do so.

 Facebook said it was “reducing” the story’s distribution on its platform while waiting for third-party fact-checkers to verify it, something it regularly does with material that's not banned outright from its service, though it risks spreading lies or causing harm in other ways.